 In recognition of high scholarship and professional attainments, "Honors," "Special Honors" or "With Distinction" may be awarded at graduation at the discretion of the student’s major department.
 These honors are recorded on the diploma of the graduate and indicated in the commencement program.
 Grades earned during the semester of graduation will not be considered.

 For Special Honors, a student must have a cumulative GPA of at least 3.80, and for Honors, a GPA between 3.60 and 3.79.
-With Distinction is awarded at the discretion of the College Executive Council.

 Transfer students, to be considered for honors, will be expected to complete a minimum of one-half of their work within the University of Colorado System.
 Grades earned at other institutions will not be considered.
 Transfer students must have completed at least 54 semester hours at University of Colorado before their last semester and must have a minimum of 64 semester hours completed at graduation.